aborondia/SprintToInnovate/README.md

-# Sprint to Innovate: The Innovation Challenge - Event Details
+# First Place Winner of Sprint to Innovate: The Innovation Challenge
+## Details:

 What: Access Credit Union Innovation Centre’s Sprint To Innovate: The Innovation Challenge